 16 Oct

-HOW FORM TAKES PLACE?
+HOW DOES FORM TAKE PLACE?

 «After Altamira, all is decadence» is a paraphrasing assigned to Picasso, referring to: «Art has been in decline since the age of the caves» – an affirmation belonging to his Catalonian compatriot, the painter Juan Miro (Monforte P. F. 2021).
 Familiar since his youth with the decorations of the Altamira cave, Miro foresaw the spiritual and semantic richness of prehistoric painting, thoroughly studied by paleoanthropological research.
 Humans orient themselves and communicate with each other primarily by visualization.
 The study of prehistoric art shows that vision is not simply our principal sense – it is the sensorial foundation for the communicational integration of the other senses or sensorial modes.
 The research in the prehistoric art domain shows the multi-modal unity and complexity of its masterpieces by using: